 This is especially true for Restorative Yoga as props are an integral part of the practice.

-The goal of restorative is to have your body completely supported so that the connective tissue and muscles can ‘release’ as opposed to ‘stretch’ (as you would in a flow class).
-When the muscles and tissues soften, our body will move into the relaxation response (parasympathetic nervous system) which counterbalances the stress reaction in our body and flushes the stress hormones.
+The goal of restorative yoga is to have your body completely supported so that the connective tissue and muscles can ‘release’ as opposed to ‘stretch’ (as you would in a flow class).
+When the muscles and tissues let go, our mind will follow – which will move you into the relaxation response (parasympathetic nervous system) which counterbalances the stress reaction in our body and flushes the stress hormones.

 During my restorative Yoga teacher training with Judith Hanson-Lasater, we spent hours learning how to fold a blanket properly, the exact placement of props to support every joint in the body (including the fingers!), and down to the centimeter measurement of bolster and blanket placement.
 We take our props very seriously in Restorative Yoga!

 Where should you begin in your prop buying journey?
-Below are some tips, but check out the Fertile Body Yoga Prop Shop for my personal recommendations.
-One less thing for you to have to research!
+Below are some tips, but check out the Fertile Body Yoga Prop Shop for my personal recommendations. (these are affiliate links that help support the work that I do, so please don’t run away!)

-First, get yourself a Yoga mat.
+First, get yourself a yoga mat.
 There are so many out there it’s hard to know where to begin.
 Most important to keep in mind when purchasing a mat is what it’s made of.
-The cheap yoga mats are made of nasty chemicals (PVC, PER, PU) that are hormone disruptors – yes, you heard that right!
-The hormone most likely to be effected – estrogen.
-So let’s say NO tempted to the cheap Yoga mat at Target please.
+The cheap yoga mats are made with nasty chemicals (PVC, PER, PU) that are hormone-disrupting – yes, you heard that right!
+The hormone most likely to be affected – is estrogen.
+So let’s say NO to the cheap yoga mat at Target, please.
 Natural rubber, Jute, and cork are good options.

 I like one rectangular and one round bolster.
-That might seem overwhelming for someone getting into the prop game, so if you want to go for only one, I would recommend the rectangular as it is more versatile overall and more dense than fluffy!
+That might seem overwhelming for someone getting into the prop game, so if you want to go for only one, I would recommend the rectangular as it is more versatile overall.
+Choose a bolster that is more dense than fluffy (read the reviews!)

 Blocks should be bought as a pair – much more useful overall.
+I use blocks a lot when I teach – as arm extenders, bolster support, or weight.
 Cork blocks are sturdier overall and better for the environment.
 Whereas foam blocks are nicer when up against the body and are less expensive.

-Blankets would be my next purchase.
+Blankets are a lovely way to support the body when you don’t need a lot of height.
+They are also warm!
+Which triggers our relaxation response.
 Towels are a great substitute, but good Yoga blankets will give you consistency in density and shape.
 Although I like to practice with 6 blankets (yes 6!)
 2 – 4 would suffice.
 Blankets can also be rolled up to mimic round bolsters.

-Remember – I’ve done all the research for you – so check out my top recommendations for Mats, Bolsters, Blocks, Straps, and Eye Pillows.
+Check out my top recommendations for Mats, Bolsters, Blocks, Straps, and Eye Pillows.
+One less thing you have to research!